sarasrking/Introduction-to-Jupyter-Notebooks/Getting started with R.md

 ---
 ## Getting started

-Follow these step-by-step instructions to get started with Jupyter Notebooks using Python:
+Follow these step-by-step instructions to get started with Jupyter Notebooks using R:

 1. Open MyBinder: https://mybinder.org/
 2. Paste the link to this GitHub repository https://github.com/ingridbmason/Intro-to-Jupyter/ and click on LAUNCH.